Sonam0410/Bluetooth-Controlled-Drone-using-Arduino/README.md

 # Bluetooth-Controlled-Drone-using-Arduino
-Bluetooth controlled drone using Arduino Uno board and ATmega328p microcontroller.
+Bluetooth controlled drone using Arduino Uno board and ATmega328p microcontroller and C++ language.
 Self made RC controller with Bluetooth controlled drone using transmitter and receiver.